• Accreditation 23 June 2017

 Course accreditation

-Report on accreditation of three higher education courses of study offered by Victorian Institute of Technology Pty Ltd.
+Report on accreditation of higher education courses of study offered by Academy of Information Technology, Ltd.

 Decision